Order of the White Eagle (Poland)

-The Order of the White Eagle (Order Orła Białego) is Poland's highest order awarded to both civilians and the military for their merits.
+The Order of the White Eagle (Order Orła Białego) is the highest honour of the Republic of Poland and formerly the Second Polish Republic and the Polish–Lithuanian Commonwealth and one of the oldest state decorations in the world still in use.
 It was officially instituted on 1 November 1705 by Augustus II the Strong, King of Poland and Elector of Saxony, and bestowed on eight of his closest diplomatic and political supporters.
-It is one of the oldest distinctions in the world still in use.
+It has since been awarded to the most distinguished Poles for their merits and occasionally to the heads of state of foreign countries.

-It is awarded to the most distinguished Poles and the highest-ranking representatives of foreign countries.
-The Order of the White Eagle is attached to a purple ribbon slung over the left shoulder to the right side.
-The star of the Order, once embroidered, is worn on the left side of the chest.
+The Order of the White Eagle is attached to an azure sash slung over the left shoulder to the right side.
+The star of the Order, formerly embroidered, is worn on the left side of the chest.
+Unlike other Polish high decorations, the Order of the White Eagle does not have different classes or crosses.

 History

-The badge of the Order of the White Eagle was originally a red enamel oval gold medal with an image of the Polish white eagle on its front side, and the royal cypher of Augustus II the Strong over crossed swords on its reverse side, worn on a light blue ribbon.
+The badge of the Order of the White Eagle was originally a red enamel oval gold medal with an image of the Polish white eagle on its front side, and the royal cypher of Augustus II the Strong over crossed swords on the obverse, worn on a light blue ribbon.
 The white eagle badge was replaced by a Maltese cross badge in 1709.
 By 1713 it was worn from the neck, with a blue sash, and a star.
 Augustus limited the number of knights to 72, but only conferred the Order 40 times before his death in 1733.
 His son, Augustus III, however, awarded the Order more than three hundred times.
 Augustus may have been inspired to found the Order by the example of Peter the Great's recent founding of the Russian Order of Saint Andrew (of which he himself had been made one of the first knights by the Russian emperor), and above all by the example of the prestigious French Order of the Holy Spirit, with which the light blue ribbon, and the star with a bird, have a strong resemblance, and which had also inspired Peter the Great's Order of Saint Andrew.

-Initially the creation of the Order was strongly opposed by many of the Polish nobility, since membership in the Order conferred a distinction which violated the traditional equality of all Polish nobles.
+Initially, the creation of the Order was strongly opposed by many of the Polish nobility, since membership in the Order conferred a distinction which violated the traditional equality of all Polish nobles.
 Since the Order had no patron saint, Augustus II made 2 August the feast of the Order.
 His son, Augustus III, however, changed the Order's feast day to 3 August.